chishtil1730/Planarity/readme.md

 - Each **stacking context** is rendered as a separate plane
 - Elements within a context appear as nodes positioned relative to their parent
 - Panning along the X-axis reveals overlap and render order visually
+- Complete 3d view of how each layer is aligned

 Interactions:
 - Hovering an element highlights it in the live page